paulbradshaw/dealingwithdocuments/accountstext.md

 ## Filtering those files using command line

-We can also use command line to select certain files based on their name.
+We can also use command line to select certain files based on their name: [this post](https://superuser.com/questions/216617/view-list-of-files-in-zip-archive-on-linux) outlines a way to do something similar to the R code above: look inside a zip archive and filter accordingly.

 ## Moving files using command line